rohitraj1512/India-CPI-Inflation-case-study/README.md

 # India-CPI-Inflation-case-study

 This case study explores the trends, patterns, and key drivers of inflation in India using Consumer Price Index (CPI) data from 2013 to 2023.
-The analysis focuses on category-wise contributions, food inflation, the impact of COVID-19, and the role of global oil price fluctuations.
+The analysis focuses on category-wise contributions, food inflation, the impact of COVID-19, and the role of global oil price fluctuations for the rural, Urban and rural+urban sectors.

 ## 📌 Objectives